idleberg/atom-build-nsl/README.md

 #### Path to JAR

-When you can't use the Windows batch file, you need to specify a custom path for `nsL.jar` in your `config.cson`:
+When you can't use the Windows batch file, you need to specify a custom path for `nsL.jar` in your Atom [configuration](http://flight-manual.atom.io/using-atom/sections/basic-customization/#_global_configuration_settings):

 ```cson
  "build-nsl":